 Orual is tormented the night after she returns from the mountain, after she has witnessed the god with her own eyes, by the Greek's compassionate and loving response to her return.

-The Role of Reflection in Till We Have Faces
+The Role of Memory or Reflection in Till We Have Faces

 C.S.
 Lewis uses the device of an old woman reflecting on her memories to tell the story of Psyche and Cupid, and Orual's role in the tale.
 Orual's memory is protective, prideful, and yet shifts subtly as the story unfolds.
 There are moments in the story when her tale reveals a certain blindness on the part of Orual, as if her eyes have clouded over and she refuses to draw the correct inferences in the story.